Click to toggle navigation menu.

 Deductible

 The amount you pay out of pocket before coverage kicks in.
 Higher deductibles lower your premium but increase your exposure when a claim occurs.
-For a full breakdown of how deductibles work in cyber insurance, including the difference between a deductible and a self-insured retention, see Cyber Insurance Deductibles Explained.
+Cyber policies often use a self-insured retention rather than a traditional deductible, a meaningful distinction when a claim occurs.
+For a full breakdown, see Cyber Insurance Deductibles Explained.

 Retroactive date